H3llKa1ser/B00t2R00t/Miscellaneous /Shell Stabilization/Script.md

-## If there is no python in the host machine, try this one liner:
+## If there is no python on the host machine, try this one liner:

 #### SHELL=/bin/bash script -q /dev/null